kersorianek/mon-portfolio/_posts/2018-09-11-How Prepare Test Case.md

 The ideal technique for novices when writing test cases is to read the software requirements document several times until the needs are clear, and then begin writing by determining the circumstance based on the information supplied in the needed documents.
 A test case template is given for practical convenience in test case preparation.

+{: .box-success}
+# Do's for Writing Test Case

+- [x] It should be simple, precise, and concise.
+- [x] User perspective must be taken into consideration.
+- [x] Use of the tracebility matrix
+- [x] Assign an ID to each of the test cases
+- [x] Try to write independent, reusable, and repeatable test cases.

+{: .box-warning}
+# Dont's for Writing Test Case

+- [x] Do not write unnecessary or redundant test execution steps.
+- [x] Do not consider or assume any sort of requirement on your own without consulting the SRS or BRS.
+- [x] Do not write reptitive test cases.
+- [x] Do not forget to get the test cases reviewed by the development team.

 # A Complete Checklist to Check Web Application: